zwim/calculator.koplugin/README.md

 You find the calculator in `More tools/calculator` additionally you can set a gesture (in the device submenu) to call it.

-Enter a calculation and press `Σ=`.
+Enter a calculation and press `⮠`.
 You can see your inputs in lines starting with `ixxx:` and the results in lines with `oxxx:`.

 If you change something in an old line, this line will be used for the next calculation.